Basis-Theory/basistheory-android/docs/CardNumberElement.md

 })
 ```

-The element view serves as a reference object that can only be resolved back to the
+The element serves as a reference that can only be resolved back to the
 original value by the `BasisTheoryElements` service when tokenizing.
 Your application is not given
 direct access to the underlying plaintext value.